|Nutritional Guidelines (per serving)|

-Nutritional Guidelines (per serving)|

 Make the Papdi Dough

 Gather the dough ingredients.
-Mix the flour, ghee, onion seeds, and salt.
+Mix the flour, ghee, onion seeds, and salt in a bowl.

-	Add water, a spoonful at a time, and knead to get a firm, smooth dough.
+Add the water, a spoonful at a time, and knead to get a firm, smooth dough.

-	Cover dough with a damp cloth, and allow it to rest for 20 minutes.
+Cover the dough with a damp cloth and allow it to rest for 20 minutes.

-	After the dough has rested, divide it into equal-sized balls.
+Divide the dough into equal-sized balls.
 Roll the dough balls between your palms until smooth.

 Lightly flour a clean rolling surface and press one ball flat.

 Roll the dough balls out into a 1/4-inch-thick circle using a rolling pin.

 Repeat until all the dough is used up.

-	Heat oil for deep frying in a deep pan on a medium flame.
+Heat the oil for frying in a deep pan over medium heat.

-	When it is hot, add the papdis a few at a time, and fry till they are crisp and pale golden.
+When the oil is hot, add the papdi a few at a time, and fry until they are crisp and pale golden.

 Prepare the Toppings